joycehwchan/top-calculator/README.md

 # Calculator

-A simple calculator created with HTML, CSS and JavaScript.
+A simple calculator created with HTML, CSS and JavaScript.<br>
+Project for the Odin Project.

 ### What I learned
 * Understand how functions and variables interact